Dipolar dephasing of Rydberg D-state polaritons

-Neglecting saturation effects for the highest values of $R_{in}$, we approximate the increase in $OD$ due to dephasing to be linear in time and write $OD_ {dph}=R_{OD}\cdot t$, with $R_{OD}$ as creation rate of optical density due to dephasing.
+where the terms $OD_{dec}$, $OD_{nl}$ and $OD_{dph}$ represent the contributions of decoherence, blockade-induced nonlinearity, and dephasing.
+In the following we investigate the last contribution.
+Neglecting saturation effects for the highest values of $R_{in}$, we approximate the increase in $OD$ due to dephasing to be linear in time and write $OD_ {dph}=R_{OD}\cdot t$, with $R_{OD}$ as creation rate of optical density by decoupled impurities.